 Devil in the details

-According to detailed reporting from Reuters, the U.S. framework outlines significant Ukrainian concessions: recognition of certain territorial losses, reductions in weapons systems, and limits on the size of Ukraine’s armed forces.
+The U.S. framework outlines significant Ukrainian concessions, according to multiple reports: recognition of certain territorial losses, reductions in weapons systems and limits on the size of Ukraine’s armed forces.

 In exchange, Ukraine would receive security guarantees and continued Western support.

-U.S. Secretary of State Marco Rubio defended the approach, arguing that a lasting peace requires “an extensive exchange of serious and realistic ideas” and that “both sides [must] agree to difficult but necessary concessions.”
+Secretary of State Marco Rubio defended the approach.
+He said a lasting peace requires “an extensive exchange of serious and realistic ideas” and that “both sides [must] agree to difficult but necessary concessions.”

-European leaders, however, were quick to caution against a process that sidelines them and forces Ukraine into unilateral compromise.
+European leaders were quick to caution against a process that sidelines them and forces Ukraine into unilateral compromise.

-EU Foreign Policy Chief Kaja Kallas insisted that “for any plan to work, it needs Ukrainians and Europeans on board.”
+EU foreign policy chief Kaja Kallas said that “for any plan to work, it needs Ukrainians and Europeans on board.”

-And French and Polish officials warned that the terms under discussion risk amounting to a “capitulation” to Moscow.
+French and Polish officials warned that the terms under discussion risk an effective “capitulation” to Moscow.

 Please read our comment policy before commenting.